Mobile SDK

 }

-You want to listen to some basic state updates from the payment UI and dismiss the view when it’s finished.
-You do this by implementing the SwedbankPaySDKDelegate protocol.
-In the following example, we implement the delegate protocol and the following three delegate methods in a view controller.
-We will be presenting the payment view controller modally in the implementation further down, so we can use dismiss() to close it:
+You need to listen to some state updates from the Payment session.
+You do this by implementing the SwedbankPaySDKPaymentSessionDelegate protocol.
+In the following example, we implement the delegate protocol and the required methods.

 1